Impeachment rally held in Fayetteville; part of a nationwide gathering

 FAYETTEVILLE, Ark.
-(KFTA) — In Fayetteville, nationwide event called “Nobody is Above the Law” was held on the eve of an expected impeachment vote in the U.S. House of Representatives.
+(KNWA) — In Fayetteville, nationwide event called “Nobody is Above the Law” was held on the eve of an expected impeachment vote in the U.S. House of Representatives.

 The demonstration was held at the historic Washington County Courthouse.